For the Georgia Innocence Project, automation keeps staff and volunteers focused on their core mission—helping people wrongfully convicted of crimes.

-Our stories explore how Zapier's users solve common problems.
-From marketers to CEOs, educators to real estate agents, millions use Zapier to automate their most tedious tasks.
+Our stories explore how people at businesses of all sizes use Zapier to solve common problems, get more done, and move forward faster.
 If you haven't yet, try Zapier for free to see what we're all about.

 Matt started at the Georgia Innocence Project five years ago as its second full-time employee.
 He and the team—the executive director, a part-time bookkeeper, and a handful of volunteers and interns—did their work in a tiny basement office next to a bowling alley.
 He handled all the day-to-day operations, including office administration, communications, IT, volunteer and intern management, and fundraising.
 Since then, they've grown to a staff of 17 and moved into a real office, and Matt's been able to dedicate his time to supporting the team and developing and improving the processes and policies that allow them to get work done.

 Google Forms to collect information from many places

 Code by Zapier to assign unique identifiers to requests

 Clio as a centralized client and case database

 Communication is at the heart of what the Georgia Innocence Project does.
 Information came to them over the phone: everything from clients calling for updates on cases, people asking how they can support their work, and law enforcement agencies responding to requests for information.